 It normally takes about 2 to 3 months of dedicated work for a new product manager to get up to speed.
 This assumes you have a manager who can give you the help and access you need to gain this expertise, including lots of access to customers, access to data (and when necessary, training in the tools to access that data), access to key stakeholders, and time to learn your product and industry inside and out.

-I will write in another post about “How to thrive as Product Manager” but for the moment what I’ve just shared here is from my point of view the most important aspects to be taken into consideration for anyone who aspire to become a good Product Manager.
+What I’ve just mentioned here, is from my point of view the most important aspects to be taken into consideration for anyone who aspire to become a good Product Manager.
 I might still need to add something, I am still learning about this but in big lines this current perspective is a good background to start with.